Why Not a Bigger Virginia?

 Sir Walter Raleigh's first choice for his 1587 New World settlement was the site where Jamestown, Virginia was ultimately settled in 1607.
 Although he never lived in either of the two Roanoke settlements, he never forgave himself for being dissuaded from his first choice.
 Raleigh habitually fell "in" and "out" of favor with the enigmatic Queen Elizabeth, but at her death in 1603, Raleigh no longer had a staunch supporter in the new Crown - King James I.

 King James I had been convinced by Raleigh's enemies that Raleigh was opposed to his succession.
 Many of Raleigh's offices and monopolies were taken away, and, on somewhat insufficient evidence, he was found guilty of intrigues with Spain against England and of participation in a plot to kill the king and enthrone Arabella Stuart.
-Saved from the block by a reprieve, Raleigh settled down in the Tower and devoted himself to literature and science.
+Saved from the block by a reprieve, Raleigh settled down in the Tower of London and devoted himself to literature and science.

-Raleigh was released in 1616 to make another voyage to the Orinoco in search of gold, but he was warned not to molest Spanish possessions or ships on pain of his life.
+Raleigh was released in 1616 to make another voyage to the Orinoco River in search of gold, but he was warned not to molest Spanish possessions or ships on pain of his life.
 The expedition failed, but Laurence Kemys captured a Spanish town.
 Raleigh returned to England, where the Spanish ambassador demanded his punishment.
 Failing in an attempt to escape to France, he was executed in 1618 under the original sentence of treason passed many years before by King James I.